kristofdlw/kontent-custome-element-simplemde-markdown-editor/README.md

-# TEMPLATE Custom Element for Kentico Kontent
+# SimpleMDE Markdown editor Custom Element for Kentico Kontent

 This is a [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) that allows users to author Markdown using the SimpleMDE editor.